-The department has used cost to support legislative proposals for rate increases.
-The department has not targeted rate increases where larger gaps exist but is currently exploring how rates may be set using cost instead of (or in conjunction with) price; the Lead Agency will provide a report to Minnesota legislature outlining these options by January 30, 2025.
+The State has used cost to support legislative proposals for rate increases.
+The State has not targeted rate increases where larger gaps exist but is currently exploring how rates may be set using cost instead of (or in conjunction with) price; the Lead Agency will provide a report to Minnesota legislature outlining these options by January 30, 2025.

-4.2.3 Publicly available report on the cost and price of child care comments of the public or stakeholders prior to conducting the MRS or ACF pre-approved alternative methodology.
+4.2.3 Publicly available report on the cost and price of child care